Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Discussion

+This resonates with Semaan et al.'s findings on military veterans, where hyper-masculinity learned during service created barriers to post-service disclosure \cite{semaan_et_al_16,semaan_et_al_17}.
+Veterans who successfully navigated transition often did so by witnessing others disclose online, establishing "a new form of camaraderie not based solely on a hyper-masculine identity" \cite{semaan_et_al_17}.
+Similarly, r/maleinfertility members observing peers share vulnerable experiences within technical frameworks appeared more willing to disclose—suggesting the medical register provided a TMI-compliant pathway to emotional expression.
+Hegemonic masculinity operates through cultural ascendancy rather than overt domination \cite{Messerschmidt2019}; the technical discourse may represent a "complicit masculinity" realizing some benefits of masculine norms while enabling care work and esteem support that sustains the community and facilitates identity repair. \paragraph{Therapeutic scaffolding.} Emotional Support spans grief processing and "comfort posting," aligning with research on digital belonging and men's mental health, where social connection mitigates depression and suicidality \cite{McLaren2009,Bailey2018,HoltLunstad2022,Steptoe2013}.

-While prior work highlights direct peer responses as central to support \cite{Huang_Foote_21}—a key tenet of trauma-informed design \cite{chen_trauma-informed_2022, Scott2023}—users may instead sustain engagement by lurking \cite{randazzo_ammari_2023} or distributing participation across multiple communities \cite{Huang_Foote_21, Ammari2024}.
-We outline implications for these dynamics in the future work section.
+Additionally, asynchronous communication fosters well-being \cite{Hull2020,Rahman2022} and supports resilience in trauma-adjacent settings \cite{Ammari2024,Randazzo2025}.
+Yet our regression complicates the assumption that more replies drive retention: response probability negatively predicts subsequent activity.
+Possible explanations include overly corrective feedback and off-platform migration, revising participation models in stigmatized contexts \cite{andalibi_2020,ammari_et_al_19}.
+While prior work highlights direct peer responses as central to support \cite{Huang_Foote_21}—a tenet of trauma-informed design \cite{chen_trauma-informed_2022, Scott2023}—users may sustain engagement through lurking \cite{randazzo_ammari_2023} or distributing participation across communities \cite{Huang_Foote_21, Ammari2024}.
+We outline implications in the future work section.